sparkle-project/sparkle-project.github.io/documentation/programmatic-setup/index.md

 Note Sparkle's standard user interface cannot display release notes because macOS WebKit views cannot be used inside a Catalyst application.
 A simple approach to work around this is to disable showing release notes via setting [SUShowReleaseNotes](/documentation/customization) to `NO`.
 A more advanced approach using Sparkle 2 is instantiating [SPUUpdater](/documentation/api-reference/Classes/SPUUpdater.html) with your own [SPUUserDriver](/documentation/api-reference/Protocols/SPUUserDriver.html) and custom user interface, which may use an iOS WebKit view from the Catalyst side.

-If you run into issues with loading the Sparkle framework, you may need to disable library validation just for Debug environments.
-This is tied to how Sparkle distributions have the framework code signed with an ad-hoc signature which Catalyst may not like.
+If you run into issues with loading the Sparkle framework from your plug-in at runtime, please refer to [Add the Sparkle framework to your project](/documentation/#1-add-the-sparkle-framework-to-your-project) where the setup guide talks about having the <samp>Runpath Search Paths</samp> set to `@loader_path/../Frameworks` and using an `Apple Development` certificate for development to satisfy Library Validation.
+This applies to the setup for the plug-in target as well.

 ## Additional APIs